 At this point, we can apply the same procedure as in Equation 5 to split the total between the rest of the nation and the rest of the world.
 Basically, we multiply the level of exports computed in the previous step by the share of domestic and imported flows on total intermediate output from the Spanish national table.
 This way we find a distribution between the rest of the nation and the rest of the world assuming, again, that the pull from domestic intermediate supplies is proportional to the demand that the city makes from the rest of the nation.
 The full matrix of exports encompassing all countries and sectors is found by premultiplying the diagonalized vector of total industry exports to the rest of the world by the matrix of industry export shares from Spain to the rest of the world, where the normalizing constant is the total industry exports to the rest of the world from the country.
+Finally, we obtain the rest-of-the-nation matrix Z{nn} by subtracting matrices Z{cc} , Z{cn} , and Z{nc} from the original Spanish national table, previously aggregated down to 28 industries to match the municipal accounts.

-Finally, we obtain the rest-of-the-nation matrix \mathbf{Z}{nn} by subtracting matrices \mathbf{Z}{cc} , \mathbf{Z}{cn} , and \mathbf{Z}{nc} from the original Spanish national table, previously aggregated down to 28 industries to match the municipal accounts.
 Once all these pieces are ready, we can append them to the world interindustry matrix.
-However, to produce fully-fledged IOTs, we include the value added components from the city accounts (B2A3G, D29X39, and D1), adjusting the national vector accordingly.
-We derive the vector of taxes minus subsidies on products (D21X31) by allocating proportionally the national vector to the share of the city to the Spanish intermediate flows total.
-Due to the limited information on final demand components available in the city accounts, we decided to include only gross domestic product (GDP), which for all countries can be derived from the information available in FIGARO, final consumption of the household sector (P3_S14), and final demand as the sum of consumption and investment (P3AP5).
+However, to produce fully-fledged IOTs, we include the value added components from the city accounts (B2A3G, D29X39, and D1, as per the SNA 2010 definition), adjusting the national vector accordingly.
+We derive the vector of taxes minus subsidies on products (D21X31, as per the SNA 2010 definition) by allocating proportionally the national vector to the share of the city to the Spanish intermediate flows total.
+Due to the limited information on final demand components available in the city accounts, we decided to include only gross domestic product (GDP), which for all countries can be derived from the information available in FIGARO, final consumption of the household sector (P3_S14, as per the SNA 2010 definition), and final demand as the sum of consumption and investment (P3AP5, as per the SNA 2010 definition).
 We perform several checks on the final matrix to make sure that the totals from the new and the old matrix match for each interindustry transaction total, value added subcomponent, gross domestic product, final consumption of households, final demand, and total output (recomputed as column and row sums) to the 10^6 decimal place.